X-lab-3D/PANDORA/README.md

 ```
 ## File Structure

-The following file structure is prepared to store the Database and PDB files.
+The following file structure is prepared to store the Database, PDB files and output data.
-Also the modelling results consisting genretaed models are stored in *./PANDORA_files/data/outputs* directory
+Please note that the modelling results consisting genretaed models are stored in *./PANDORA_files/data/outputs* directory

 ```
 PANDORA_files
   └── data
-     ├── csv_pkl_files
-     │   └── mhcseqs
+     ├── csv_pkl_files            Generated Database and csv files containing peptide data to be modelled │   └── mhcseqs
-     ├── outputs
-     └── PDBs
-           ├── Bad
-           ├── IMGT_retrieved
+     ├── outputs                  Directory in which all your modelled cases are stored └── PDBs                     PDB files downloaded from IMGT ├── Bad                Problematic PDB files deleted from the databse ├── IMGT_retrieved
            ├── pMHCI
            └── pMHCII
 ```

 ## Issues